bccp/nbodykit/docs/source/catalogs/mock-data.rst

 **Caveats**

-- The HOD population step requires the halo concentration
+- The HOD population step requires halo concentration.
+If the user wishes to uses custom concentration values, the :class:`~halotools.sim_manager.UserSuppliedHaloCatalog` table should contain a ``halo_nfw_conc`` column.
+Otherwise, the analytic prescriptions from `Dutton and Maccio 2014`_ are used.

 Repopulating a HOD Catalog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^